jnwillits/indigo-website/projects.md

 <br>
 <br>
-<p>I build custom tools to automate data processing to include creation and distribution of reports. <a href="https://theflashcardproject.com">The Flashcard Project</a> is an open source desktop application I developed and authored.</p>
+<p>I build custom tools to automate data processing to include creation and distribution of reports.
+The Flashcard Project is an open source desktop application I developed and authored.</p>
 <br>
 <br>
-<h2>Project Example: Desktop Application - The Flashcard Project</h2>
+<h2>Project Example: Desktop Application</h2>

 <p>The Flashcard Project is a Windows application that simplifies making, managing, and studying learning flashcards on a desktop.
 The software is written in Python and features a native Windows interface so the frame is size-adjustable, making it easy to have study references displayed.</p>

 <p>As part of this project, I authored a flashcard learning deck for studying Python coding.
-See the <a href="https://theflashcardproject.com">The Flashcard Project Page</a> for more information and links to download the application.</p>
+See the <a href="https://theflashcardproject.com">The Flashcard Project</a> for more information and links to download the application.</p>

 <br>